Stargate LLC: Background

-The term "Stargate" was used by OpenAI and Microsoft in 2024 to designate an earlier $100 billion AI supercomputer project.
+The term "Stargate" was used by OpenAI and Microsoft in 2024 to designate an earlier US$100 billion AI supercomputer project.
 It was named after the 1994 film Stargate, in which the stargates were portals to other worlds.

 Announcement

 On January 21, 2025, President Donald Trump announced the venture at a White House press conference, accompanied by Sam Altman from OpenAI, Larry Ellison from Oracle and Masayoshi Son from SoftBank.
 Trump called it "the largest AI infrastructure project in history", and he indicated that he would use emergency declarations to expedite the project's development, particularly regarding energy infrastructure.
 Larry Ellison contended that Stargate could lead to the AI-facilitated production of mRNA vaccines against cancer, and that such vaccines could be designed "robotically", or by leveraging AI, "in about 48 hours".

 According to Ellison, 10 data centers were being built in Abilene, Texas, with plans to expand to more states and countries, like the United Kingdom, Norway, Japan and the United Arab Emirates.
 Trump said that he would use executive orders to help build the venture's infrastructure.
 The new venture claims that it will create more than 100,000 jobs in the United States.
 Altman has said that SoftBank will have the "financial responsibility" of the venture and OpenAI will have the "operational responsibility".
 Arm, Microsoft, Nvidia, Oracle, and OpenAI are the key initial technology partners.

 Coinciding with the project announcement, Microsoft and OpenAI signed a new agreement that grants Microsoft a right of first refusal on future OpenAI cloud computing capacity, while allowing OpenAI to use other cloud providers if Microsoft declines.